 A hardship license allows a person with a suspended license to drive only to and from specific places—like work or school.
 The purpose of a hardship license is to allow people to avoid losing their jobs and to meet other important obligations that require driving.
 So, to get a hardship license in the first place, motorists often have to prove to the court or DMV that they need to drive to:

 A hardship license doesn't restore all driving privileges—it normally comes with numerous conditions that specify when and where the motorist can drive.
 Some states even limit drivers to certain routes when driving to and from certain permitted places.

 Each state has different requirements for obtaining a hardship license.
 Generally, a driver's eligibility for a hardship license depends on why the driver's license was suspended, the motorist's driving record, and the type of license the driver had prior to the suspension.
-It’s also common for states to require certain offenders to complete a “hard suspension” prior to obtaining a hardship license.
-During the hard suspension, the person can’t drive at all.
+(Commercial drivers generally aren't eligible for hardship licenses.)

 Procedures for obtaining a restricted license also vary by state.
 Most states require drivers to submit an application through the DMV.
 The driver might also need to attend a hearing where a judge or DMV official determines whether to issue a hardship license.

 Drivers who are caught violating the conditions of their hardship license will usually have their hardship license revoked.
 And in most states, there are no second chances—meaning the driver can't reapply for another hardship license after losing it.

 In some states, violating the terms of a hardship license is a crime.
 For instance, in Virginia, a restricted license violation is a class one misdemeanor, punishable by up to one year in jail and up to a $2,500 fine.
 (Va.
 Code § 18.2-272 (2023).)